AlphaSense-Engineering/privatecloud-cli/README.md

 ## Contributing

-While contributions to this repository are generally not expected, AlphaSense Inc. may consider contributions that align with the project's goals and standards.
-Any potential contributors should contact AlphaSense Inc. for guidance and permission before proceeding.

 If you would like to contribute, please make sure to review both [LICENSE.md](https://github.com/AlphaSense-Engineering/privatecloud-cli/blob/main/LICENSE.md) and [CONTRIBUTING.md](https://github.com/AlphaSense-Engineering/privatecloud-cli/blob/main/CONTRIBUTING.md) beforehand.

 ## License

-**This publicly accessible Repository is not Open Source.** See [LICENSE.md](https://github.com/AlphaSense-Engineering/privatecloud-cli/blob/main/LICENSE.md) for more details.
+**This publicly accessible repository is not Open Source.** See [LICENSE.md](https://github.com/AlphaSense-Engineering/privatecloud-cli/blob/main/LICENSE.md) for more details.